Ngozi-Okonkwo/Leveraging-Microsoft-Excel-for-Smarter-Result-Analysis/README.md

 # 📊 From Grades to Insights: Leveraging Excel for Smarter Result Analysis

-Teachers handle more than just numbers—every grade carries a story of effort, struggle, and achievement.
+Teachers handle more than just numbers as every grade carries a story of effort, struggle, and achievement.
 Instead of manually collating results, Microsoft Excel can transform raw scores into meaningful insights with ease.
 This worksheet showcases how simple formulas and conditional formatting can streamline result analysis.

 ## 🔍 Key Features in This Worksheet

 ### ✅ **Automated Calculations**
 With formulas like `=SUM()` and `=AVERAGE()`, calculating total and average scores becomes effortless.
-No more manual tallying or second-guessing results!
+No more manual tallying or second-guessing results

 ### 🎨 **Instant Performance Insights**
 Conditional formatting highlights student performance: